 Provide variety, but be wary of too many distractions

 Giving your baby a variety of playthings is essential to stimulate him and pique his curiosity, but too many toys can be distracting too.
 If your baby is crawling, place toys in different corners of the room to encourage movement as he moves from one plaything to the next.
-Also, try to avoid giving your baby toys with flashing lights and sounds - he might seem interested in them for long periods, but this doesn’t do much for his development, and he will be bored of them soon.

 Join your baby on the floor and show him how to play with different toys.
 Help him where necessary because the extra support now will give him the confidence to play on his own later.